AdamOlsson/game_engine/doc/impulse_collision_response.md

 p_{pre}^A + p_{pre}^B = p_{post}^A + p_{post}^B
 $$

+When expanding to multiple dimensions, we preserve the momentum in each dimension independently.

 The momentum of an object can be expanded to:
 $$
 p_{linear} = mv